 Receive the results of the NPDX ASD test.
 NeuroPointDX will deliver results to your doctor within two weeks of receiving the sample.
-About 30% of children with ASD will get a positive test result.
+Over 50% of children with ASD will get a positive test result.
 That can help doctors and parents make the decision to have the child evaluated by a developmental specialist.
 It’s important to understand that not all children with ASD will receive a positive result from the NPDX ASD test.

 If your child receives a POSITIVE result on the test, proceed to STEP 5.

 If your child receives a NEGATIVE result, work with your doctor to determine next steps.